 - Queso Blanco is generally made with an acidic ingredient, lime juice or vinegar.
 It’s the same cheese as Paneer, and the same method as cottage cheese – it produces a drier, crumbly cheese.

 This recipe has ingredients from both, the culture from the buttermilk and the acid from lime or vinegar.
 Is it Queso Fresco then, rather than Queso Blanco?
 I think so – when I put some in the microwave, it got all melty and stretchy.
 To be sure, it didn’t melt as much as some cheeses, but until I experiment further – I’m calling this Queso Fresco.
-Rick Bayless calls this Queso Fresco, and an expert cheese person kind of does, as well – while I didn’t use Rennet, I did use cultures.
+Rick Bayless calls this Queso Fresco, and an expert cheese person kind of does, as well – and while I didn’t use Rennet, I did use cultures.

 Wikipedia, by the way, gives just the opposite explanation in Cheeses of Mexico, while the article on Queso Blanco falls in line with the Blanco being the cheese curdled with acid and the Fresco being the one with Rennet and cultures!
 Who knows!